ihr-it-projekt/DayZModsInfo/DayZLife/SettingUpAServer.md

 # Setting up a DayZ Life Server

-Here you will find any information, how you can setup your DayZ Life Server.
+Here you will find any information, how you can set up your DayZ Life Server.
-1. You have to setup the car lifetime in your type.xml.
-If you don not give them a lifetime, every car that you buy over the trader will be deleted at server restart.
+1. You have to set up the car lifetime in your type.xml.
+If you do not give them a lifetime, every car that you buy over the trader will be deleted at server restart.
 Example:
 <pre class="language-markup"><code>&lt;type name="CivilianSedan"&gt;
 &lt;lifetime&gt;129000&lt;/lifetime&gt;